Skip to content

 bypass_fallback_counts object or null Per-archetype count of cells that fell back to the scalar copula path. null in serial mode

-vectorized_threshold_used int or null The auto-mode entity-count threshold at generation time. null for pre-M121b manifests on disk
+vectorized_threshold_used int or null The auto-mode entity-count threshold at generation time. null for manifests produced before this field was added

 archetype_assignments